-The COVID-19 pandemic-related reduction in energy demand and the sharp decline in commodity prices related to the combined impact of falling demand and recent increases in production from OPEC members and other international suppliers has caused significant disruptions and volatility in the global oil marketplace during the first and second quarters of 2020, which have adversely affected our tenants.
+The COVID-19 pandemic-related reduction in energy demand and the uncertainty of production from OPEC members, US producers and other international suppliers caused significant disruptions and volatility in the global oil marketplace during the first and second quarters of 2020, which have adversely affected our tenants.
 In response to COVID-19, governments around the world have implemented increasingly stringent measures to help reduce the spread of the virus, including stay-at-home and shelter-in-place orders, travel restrictions and other measures.
 These measures have adversely affected the economies and financial markets of the U.S. and many other countries, resulting in an economic downturn that has negatively impacted global demand and prices for the products handled by our pipelines, terminals and other facilities.
 There is significant uncertainty regarding how long these conditions will persist and the impact of the virus on the energy industry and potential impacts to our business.
 For further discussion, see Part II, Item 1A, "Risk Factors."

-Events as described above resulted in decreases of current and expected long-term crude oil prices along with significant reductions to the market capitalization of many oil and gas producing companies.
-Our tenant under the Grand Isle Lease Agreement was impacted by these economic events and elected to cease paying rent starting on April 1 and continuing to date through the second quarter of 2020.
-These events triggered us to review the carrying value of our long-lived GIGS asset as of March 31, 2020.
-Our evaluation resulted in the recognition of a \$140.3 million impairment for our GIGS asset and a\$30.1 million non-cash write-off of the deferred rent receivable for the Grand Isle Lease Agreement.
+Events as described above resulted in decreases of current and expected long-term crude oil prices along with significant reductions to the market capitalization and bankruptcy filings of many oil and gas producing companies, including our tenants.
+Our tenant under the Grand Isle Lease Agreement was impacted by these economic events and ceased paying rent starting on April 1 and continuing into August of 2020.
+These events triggered our review of the carrying value of our long-lived GIGS asset as of March 31, 2020.
+Our evaluation resulted in the recognition of a \$140.3 million impairment for our GIGS asset and a \$30.1 million non-cash write-off of the deferred rent receivable for the Grand Isle Lease Agreement.

-Further, as a result of the bankruptcy filing of UPL and Ultra Wyoming, the guarantor and tenant of the Pinedale Lease Agreement, the tenant's motion to reject the lease effective June 30, 2020 and the expected sale of the Pinedale LGS to Ultra Wyoming for \$18.0 million on or before June 30, 2020, we expect to recognize an estimated charge to the Consolidated Statement of Operations of approximately \$147.0 million in the second quarter of 2020, which could be partially offset by any reduction of the debt owed on the Amended Pinedale Term Credit Facility.
+As a result of the bankruptcy filing of UPL and Ultra Wyoming, the guarantor and tenant (respectively) of the Pinedale Lease Agreement, the tenant's motion to reject the lease effective June 30, 2020 and the sale of the Pinedale LGS to Ultra Wyoming for \$18.0 million on June 30, 2020, we recognized a loss from the Pinedale Transaction of approximately \$136.0 million, net of a gain on extinguishment of related debt, for the three and six months ended June 30, 2020.
 For a further discussion of these matters, see Part I, Item 1, Note 3 ("Leased Properties And Leases").
-The events and conditions surrounding COVID-19, volatility in the global energy markets, UPL's bankruptcy filing and pending rejection of the Pinedale Lease Agreement and the expected sale of the Pinedale LGS to Ultra Wyoming have impacted and are expected to continue to adversely impact our lease revenue and operating cash flows.
+The events and conditions surrounding COVID-19, volatility in the global energy markets, the nonpayment of rent by our EGC Tenant and the sale of the Pinedale LGS to Ultra Wyoming have impacted and are expected to continue to adversely impact our lease revenue and operating cash flows.
 Refer to "Dividends" and "Liquidity and Capital Resources" for further discussion.